Augmenting Pre-trained Language Models with QA-Memory for Open-Domain Question Answering: Training

-In the first stage, instead of using the whole memory, we propose a batch-specific memory which concatenates the positive, random negative, and hard negative entries from each instance in the batch.
+\paragraph{In-Batch Pre-training} In the first stage, instead of using the whole memory, we propose a batch-specific memory that concatenates the positive, random negative, and hard negative entries from each instance in the batch.
 Assuming we have a batch size of $B$ containing examples $\{X_i, \{Q_i^k, A_i^k\}_{k=1}^{K} \}_{i=1}^{B}$.
 For each example there exist $K$ positive QA-pairs generated from the given context $X_i$.
 Additionally, we mine $K$ hard negative QA-pairs $\{\bar{Q_i^k}, \bar{A_i^k}\}_{k=1}^K$ for each input $X_i$ to increase retrieval difficulty.
 This hard negative mining is done with BM25~\cite{robertson2009probabilistic} similar to DPR~\cite{karpukhin2020dense}.
 We construct the in-batch memory by aggregating the $K \times B$ positive QA-pairs and $K \times B$ hard negative memory entries, so the in-batch memory $\hat{M}$ contains a total of $2 K \times B$ QA-pairs (roughly a few thousand).
 Due to the small size of the memory, we can construct the memory index very efficiently.
-Thus, it enables us to continuously update the memory encoder parameters during training.
-Formally, the objective function is described as follows:
+Thus, it enables us to continuously update the memory encoder parameters $f_{\theta}$ to achieve strong QA-pair retrieval performance.

-where $m_i$ is from the in-batch memory $\hat{M}$, and the gradient will propagate through $\alpha_i$ to update both memory/query encoder $f_{\theta}$.